datacarpentry/shell-genomics/episodes/04-redirection.md

 ~~~
 {: .bash}

-Let's ask a few questions about the data.
+This file contains a lot of information about the samples that we submitted for sequencing.
+We
+took a look at this file in an earlier lesson.
+Here we're going to use the information in this
+file to answer some questions about our samples.

 #### How many of the read libraries are paired end?

-We know this information is somewhere in our SraRunTable.txt file, we just need to find it.
-First, let's look at the column headers.
+The samples that we submitted to the sequencing facility were a mix of single and paired end
+libraries.
+We know that we recorded information in our metadata table about which samples used
+which library preparation method, but we don't remember exactly where this data is recorded.
+Let's start by looking at our column headers to see which column might have this information.
+Our
+column headers are in the first row of our data table, so we can use `head` with a `-n` flag to
+look at just the first row of the file.

 ~~~
 $ head -n 1 SraRunTable.txt